Historic Milton Musings: Village grew west from Milton House

 The academy building was built near the northwest corner of the public square across from the Milton House in what is now North Goodrich Park.
 Constructed before the Milton House and when there were just four dwellings in the village, the academy building was the first structure Goodrich built using poured grout, costing about $300.

 Goodrich managed the school and bore its expenses during its first years.
-The academy opened as a select school in December 1844, with the Rev Bethuae C. Church as its first teacher.
-Tuition was $3v per 11-week term, of which there were three a year.
+The academy opened as a select school in December 1844, with the Rev. Bethuae C. Church as its first teacher.
+Tuition was $3 per 11-week term, of which there were three a year.
 Board with private families was a dollar per week.
 There were 67 students, 40 men and 27 women.

 The success of the academy proved its worth to the community.
-In the winter of 1847-48 a group of citizens combined to secure a charter, placing it under the control of a board of trustees.
-It was named The Du Lac Academy, a name that was never popular nor used beyond securing of the charter.
+In the winter of 1847-48, a group of citizens combined to secure a charter, placing it under the control of a board of trustees.
+It was named The Du Lac Academy, an unpopular name not used beyond securing of the charter.

 The old grout building became untenable, and classes were held in private residences until the fall of 1855 with the completion atop the village hill of the brick building that still stands as Main Hall.